abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 06-05-13

-As we reflect on the traditional explanation of *aniccā*—how things are impermanent, inconstant, always changing—it is especially useful to also reflect on aniccā as a sense of uncertainty, or as Ajahn Chah would say, "It's not a sure thing."
+As we reflect on the traditional explanation of *aniccā*---how things are impermanent, inconstant, always changing---it is especially useful to also reflect on aniccā as a sense of uncertainty, or as Ajahn Chah would say, "It's not a sure thing."
 We tend to deny or gloss over the fact that we don't know things for sure.
 We feel uncomfortable with uncertainty or uncomfortable with not knowing something.
 It can be intimidating.
 But reflecting on aniccā helps bring us back to the awareness of not knowing, of not being certain.
 And we can be aware of